aevdokimoff/EpiTracker/README.md

 * Add new disease case
 * Add new recovery case
 * Show disease statistics
-* Show world statistics on COVID-19
+* Show the latest news from the healthcare sector
 * COVID-19 detection by lung X-ray using machine learning
-* Show the latest news on COVID-19

 ### In progress:
 * Back-End part